fadikallel/AI4T/README.md

    ![image](https://github.com/user-attachments/assets/948ea6cd-de00-412d-ac3c-80a7b95f0d13)

    We can see that data augmentation improves the results for scientific datasets, in contrast with the behaviour while evaluating on real-world datasets.

    ### 2. Dataset mixing

-   Having 7 scientific datasets, we try dataset mixing to find to most relevant datasets for generalization on real-world datasets.
-For this, we train the Logistic Regression classifier using all datasets combinations (127) using the non-augmented features.
-For this experiment, run:
+   From the seven scientific datasets, we perform dataset mixing to find to most relevant datasets for generalization on real-world datasets.
+We train the Logistic Regression classifier using all dataset combinations (127) using the non-augmented features.
+You can run:
       ```
-      train_logReg_iterative.py
+      python train_logReg_iterative.py
       ```

-  This script will save in a log file named `results.txt` all the combinations and EER for both ITW and AI4T.
+  The script will save a log file named `results.txt`.
   Output example:

   ```
   Datasets: ['FoR', 'MLAAD'], ITW_eer:2.85, AI4TRUST_eer:18.37
   Datasets: ['FoR', 'ASV5'], ITW_eer:2.88, AI4TRUST_eer:32.43